ParadiseOS/libp/README.md

 You can build libp with [build_libp](build_libp.sh).
 This will generate the `libp.o` object file.

+To build libp math functions run the above script with `-lm`.

 To run the libp unit tests run [libp_test](libp_test.sh).
 By default the files that pass and tests that fail will appear in the terminal.

 **Testing Flags**